Praise the Z products, Love it!Warren A.

 I love My Mail!Mayan M.

-Sean Belanger – Chief Executive Officer
+Sherri Turpin – Chief Executive Officer

-Timothy Rarus – Senior Vice President, Sales
+Timothy Rarus – Senior Vice President, Marketing

 Rarus began his career in 1989 working for Sen. John McCain in Washington, D.C. after receiving a bachelor’s degree in government from Gallaudet University.
 He later relocated to Overland Park, Kan., where he became the assistant director of Gallaudet University Regional Center for the Midwestern Region.
 Rarus then moved to Austin, Texas to serve as executive director of Vaughn House, Inc. In 1997, he joined the Communication Service for the Deaf (CSD) Austin office, focusing his efforts on interpreting and captioning issues in the Austin area and playing a key role in the development of CSD’s video interpreting department from the beginning.

 Prior to assuming his current role, Wagner served as both a consultant and executive director of The Community Center for the Deaf and Hard of Hearing of Manatee and Sarasota Counties and Deaf and Hard of Hearing Service of Florida Pasco and Hernando Counties.
 With a bachelor’s degree from Rochester Institute of Technology and a background in healthcare administration, he was responsible for the implementation of the first assisted living facility and nursing facility for the deaf and hard of hearing in Florida.
 Largely responsible for the creation of the Florida Coordinating Council for the Deaf and Hard of Hearing, Wagner was appointed by Gov. Jeb Bush as the first member and chairperson.
 He also has served or continues to serve on numerous boards, including stints as president of Florida Association of the Deaf, Inc.; vice president of the National Association of the Deaf; and member of the Board of Trustees of the Florida School for the Deaf and the Blind, among others.